braintree/braintree_python/README.md

 Our friends at [Venmo](https://venmo.com) have [an open source library](https://github.com/venmo/btnamespace) designed to simplify testing of applications using this library.

 The unit specs can be run by anyone on any system, but the integration specs are meant to be run against a local development server of our gateway code.
 These integration specs are not meant for public consumption and will likely fail if run on your system.
-To run unit tests use rake: `rake test:unit`.
+To run unit tests use rake(`rake test:unit`) or nose(`nosetests tests/unit`).

 ## Open Source Attribution